 Holmes Farm Manomet, MA

-We salute the Holmes family for working this soil for so long...it certainly has its challenges and reminds oh so often how close to the beach we are with its sandy composition!
-(That's actually kinda good though so far this season) We grow and start lots of veggies, mostly the varieties we can't source from other places, like heirlooms.
+We salute the Holmes family for working this soil for so long...it certainly has its challenges and reminds oh so often how close to the beach we are with its sandy composition and wind swept fields!
+We grow and start lots of veggies, mostly the varieties we can't source from other places, like heirlooms.
 We grow as much as we can and are continuing to improve our ability to ask more of this land.
 We utilize the high tunnel, the greenhouse, and multiple field locations to supply the farm stand.
 We grow using organic practices but are not certified organic.
 The farm also has 70+ blueberry bushes and cranberry bogs.
-There are currently 5 bee hives on the land.
+There are currently 5 bee hives on the land thanks to Jim Lifton and Danny Donovan, our local beekeepers.
 Our awesome customers just keep coming!
-SO your demand for amazing, fresh, seasonal, local food has become more than we are producing and to keep the farm stand well stocked we source from other awesome local farms.
-Here I have included some info about each but if you want to know more just ask me (Amy), I can tell you about their growing practices, what was sourced from each, etc....We know all our farmers!
+SO your demand for amazing, fresh, seasonal, local food has become more than we are producing.
+To keep the farm stand well stocked we source from other awesome local farms.
+Here I have included some info about each but if you want to know more just ask us, we can tell you about their growing practices, what was sourced from each, etc....We know all our farmers!

 Langwater Farm N. Easton, MA